squashmvp/BKSPRHBeta/README.md

   - Did you change the Memory size from 4mb to 8mb under configs in the rom settings?

 3. Graphical Issues:
   - Just Visual.
 Anything else, I am unaware of.
 I have no means or understanding of going about fixing this at the current moment.
 I run it on Jabo's Plugin for the best consistency.
-So that is what I will reccomend.
+So that is what I will recommend.

 Credits:
 Texture Rescales - Robin & ICUP7612 Edits